 CPRA manages an Operations Contract for collecting recorded data from a continuous monitoring station, maintenance of the monitoring equipment, and manipulation of the structure in accordance with the OM&M plan.
-The current contract was bid in August 2015 by CPRA and it was awarded to Simon and Delany, LLC.
-The structure has been operated in accordance with the Operation, Maintenance and Monitoring Plan.
+An Operations and Maintenance Contract was awarded to Simon and Delany, LLC; however, the contract ended in August 2018.